marizethpb/ETL-Monitoring-Report/README.md

   <img width="682" alt="Overview" src="https://github.com/marizethpb/ETL-Monitoring-Report/assets/79640443/0a7a5762-6d57-4295-87e2-81bbb9e1955a">

       Drilldown Pages include:
          a.
-Outliers drilldown - see what BUs have unusual starting time and duration and how far the BUs from normal if it is an outlier.
+Outliers drilldown - see what BUs have unusual starting time and duration and how far is the BU from normal if it is an outlier.
          b.
 SLA Compliance drilldown - see how compliant the ETL is to SLA by showing the number times from past month that the entire ETL and business units met/missed the SLA.